Trump administration lays off probationary government workers, warns others of large cuts to come

 The Republican president has also been sharply critical of federal workers, especially those who want to keep working remotely, though his administration is simultaneously working to cut federal office space and ordering the termination of worksite leases throughout the government.

 Price reported from New York.
-Associated Press writers Lisa Mascaro, Josh Boak and Collin Binkley in Washington; Carla Johnson in Seattle; and JoNel Aleccia in Los Angeles contributed to this report.
+Associated Press writers Lisa Mascaro and Collin Binkley contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.